 Experts recognize five distinct connection points between art, trauma, and addiction.

 - Stress reduction.
 Completing an art project reduces stress.
 The latter is, of course, a notable aspect in fueling trauma-related substance abuse.
 By quieting the constant presence of a high-stress level, you now have the opportunity to focus on your perceptions.
-In turn, you engage your mind to focus on emotions and thoughts you’ve kept away.
+In turn, you engage your mind to focus on the emotions and thoughts you’ve kept away.

 - Multi-sector brain engagement.
 Art, unlike other forms of therapy, activates the brain’s creative side.
 This sector of the brain also processes abstract emotions.
 By connecting art with fears, repressed emotional suffering, doubts, and grief, you learn why you reached for drugs in the first place.
 It is noteworthy that sometimes people struggling with addiction have no idea why they do what they do.
 This therapy can present the breakthrough point for them.

 - Peer community building.
 Recovery starts with detox, moves on to rehab, and then enters the phase of relapse prevention.
 Active connections with peers are invaluable when you enter the last phase.
-Creating these connections is possible when undergoing group art therapy.
+Creating these connections is possible when undergoing a group art therapy.
 Because you not only learn about your feelings but also about those of your peers, you form a tight bond.

 - Developing accuracy of self-reflection.
 Substance abuse twists your perception of reality.
 It shifts what is real to something that you believe based on experiences and current hurts.
 As you progress during a residential or short-term residential treatment program, you see yourself in a more realistic light.
 It also puts your family members, work, and home life into the right frame of reference, which your artwork shows.